 From an investment standpoint, this analysis can be useful at identifying threats that could negatively impact a firm.
 Changes in social tastes or technology advancements are important to consider – identifying those firms better placed to capitalize on the environmental changes.

 Understanding industry structure: Porter's Five Forces

 Beyond the broad environment that the firm operates in is the industry.
 Industry structure can significantly influence profitability, and Porter’s Five Forces is one of the most famous strategic frameworks for analyzing likely industry profitability.
-Strong supplier or buyer power, intense competition (particularly if it leads to price-based competition), substitute product indirectly compete with a company’s primary business, or new entrants can all substantially influence the profitability of an industry.
+Strong supplier power or buyer power, intense competition (particularly if it leads to price-based competition), substitute products that indirectly compete with a company’s primary business, or new entrants can all substantially influence the profitability of an industry.